GGebook smalllogo

 Melting, Boiling and Evaporation

-In section 2.2a you will have learned that the particles in solids, liquids and gases all have different arrangments.
+In section 2.2a you will have learned that the particles in solids, liquids and gases all have different arrangements.
 But what happens to the particles when they change state, during melting or boiling?

 solid particles melting